Internet addiction camp: Electroconvulsive therapy

 In China, electroconvulsive therapy (ECT) is legally used for schizophrenia and mood disorders.
 Its use in treating adolescent Internet addicts has raised great public concern and stigmatized the legal use of ECT.

 The most reported and controversial clinic treating Internet addiction disorder is perhaps the Linyi Psychiatric Hospital in Shandong Province.
 Its center for Internet addiction treatment was established in 2006 by Yang Yongxin.
 Various interviews of Yongxin Yang confirm that Yang has created a special therapy, xingnao ("brain-waking") therapy, to treat Internet addiction.
 As part of the therapy, electroconvulsive therapy is implemented with currents of 1–5 milliampere.
 As Yang put it, the electroconvulsive therapy only involves sending a small current through the brain and will not harm the recipient.
 As a psychiatric hospital, patients are deprived of personal liberty and are subject to electroconvulsive treatment at the will of hospital staffs.
 And before admission, parents have to sign contracts in which they deliver their guardianship of kids partially to the hospital and acknowledge that their kids will receive ECT.
 Frequently, ECT is employed as a punishment method upon patients who breaks any of the center's rules, including "eating chocolate, locking the bathroom door, taking pills before a meal and sitting on Yang's chair without permission".
 It is reported in a CCTV-12 segment that a DX-IIA electroconvulsive therapy machine is utilized to correct Internet addiction.
 The machine was, later on, revealed to be illegal, inapplicable to minor and can cause great pain and muscle spasm to recipients.
 Many former patients in the hospital later on stood out and reported that the ECT they received in the hospital was extremely painful, tore up their head, and even caused incontinence.
 An Interview of the Internet addiction treatment center in Linyi Psychiatric Hospital is accessible via the following link.
 Since neither the safety nor the effectiveness of the method was clear, the Chinese Ministry of Health banned electroconvulsive therapy in treating Internet addiction disorder in 2009.

+Sexual abuse and coercion

+There are various reports suggesting frequent sexual abuse and rape in camps.
+It is reported a 14-year-old teenager and several other students were sexually abused and raped during their stays in Lizheng Quality Education School at Hunan in around 2020.
+A 13-year-old boy seek police intervention for him being sexually assaulted and raped by an instructor after sent to a special training school in Wuhan, Hubei province in 2022.
+An instructor at Henan Yashengsi Education Camp, Zhengzhou, Henan province was prosecuted for sexually assault a 15-year-old in 2023.

+It is also common in camps that students are forced to undertake sexual acts in exchange of food, daily necessities, opportunity to make external communication, or preventing other forms of mistreatment and abuse.